wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 incremented accordingly based on the type of the decoded instruction.
 We assign `dcyc` to uop's object `decCycle` field for later use.

+Note that both `dcyc` and `pcyc` (pre-decoder cycles) are initialized to zero, meaning that we simulate basic block decoding starting from cycle zero.
+These "relative" cycles will be converted to actual cycles of the processor pipeline during dynamic simulation of the basic block, as we will discuss below.